42wim/Scoop-core/README.md

-# Scoop
+# ~~Scoop~~ Shovel

 Command-line installer for Windows

 ## Goals

-Scoop installs programs from the command line with a minimal amount of friction.
+Scriptable, user-friendly command line installation of applications with a minimal amount of friction.

-It tries to eliminate things like:
+- Eliminate permission/UAC popup

-- Permission popup windows
+- Avoid GUI wizard-style installers
-- GUI wizard-style installers
+    - Use [winget][winget] for interactive installations
-- Path pollution from installing lots of programs
+- Do not pollute `PATH`
-- Unexpected side-effects from installing and uninstalling programs
+- Skip unexpected side-effects from installing and uninstalling programs
-- The need to find and install dependencies
+    - Applications installed by scoop usually do not execute application specific installers
-- The need to perform extra setup steps to get a working program
+        - If you are looking for command line tool for executing application specific installers, refer to [chocolatey][choco] or [winget][winget]

-Scoop is very scriptable, so you can run repeatable setups to get your environment just the way you like, e.g.:
+- Dependencies resolving for other scoop installed applications

 ```powershell
 scoop install sudo